LudovicEspeel/course-web-essentials/docs/25_online_styles/README.md

 <link rel="stylesheet" href="bootstrap/css/bootstrap.min.css">
 ```

-If you also want to use the Javascript part of Bootstrap add the following in the footer of your html.
+If you also want to use the JavaScript part of Bootstrap add the following in the footer of your html.

 ```html
 <script src="https://code.jquery.com/jquery-3.3.1.slim.min.js"></script>